Changissnz/nu_merchant_principal/README.md

 Table GWRT4 is lacking in specific detail.
-Depending on the complexity in solutions that is the moveset available to the autonomous agent, the dimensionality of values could be very high in value for one or both of the (offense,defense) values.
+Depending on the complexity in solutions that is the moveset available to the autonomous agent, the dimensionality of values could be very high in number for one or both of the (offense,defense) values.